-•49 CFR 350.201 (a).
+• 49 CFR 350.201 (a).
 Florida State Statute 316.302(2)(f) is not compatible with 49 CFR 350.344.
 Florida State Statute 316.302(2)(f) exempts intrastate drivers of vehicles with a declared gross weight of less than 26,001 pounds transporting petroleum products, as defined in Florida State Statute 376.301, from 49 CFR 390, 391, 395 and most of 396.
 Currently, the exception applies to vehicles transporting petroleum products regardless of whether they are transporting a placard requiring quantity of hazardous materials.
 Action Plan: Florida was made aware that this law was not compatible with federal regulation in November 2013 when FMCSA returned the 2007 MCSAP Compatibility Review.
-This item will be provided to legislative staff for consideration prior to the 2018 Florida Legislative Session. •49 CFR 350.201 (a).
+This item will be provided to legislative staff for consideration prior to the next Florida Legislative Session.
+49 CFR 350.201 (a).
 Florida State Statute 316.302(2)(j) exempts intrastate drivers from the provisions of 49 CFR 391.41 (b)(3) and 391.41 (e) relating to the physical qualification standards for diabetes.
-The State's exception does not conform to the variances allowed in 49 CFR 350.341 (h) concerning intrastate driver physical gualification standards.
+The State's exception does not conform to the variances allowed in 49 CFR 350.341 (h) concerning intrastate driver physical qualification standards.
 Action Plan: Florida was made aware that this law was not compatible with federal regulation in November 2013 when FMCSA returned the 2007 MCSAP Compatibility Review.
-This item will be provided to legislative staff for consideration prior to the 2018 Florida Legislative Session. •49 CFR 350.201 (a).
+This item will be provided to legislative staff for consideration prior to the next Florida Legislative Session. • 49 CFR 350.201 (a).
 Florida State Statute 316.215(5) exempts trucks transporting solid waste and recyclable materials with front-end loading mechanisms and/or containers in the lowered position, operating at speeds of less than 20 miles per hour from lighting provisions, is not compatible with 49 CFR 393 Subpart B. Federal regulation 49 CFR 393 Subpart B contains no similar exemption for lighting devices and 49 CFR 393.9 (b) expressly prohibits lamps and reflectors from being obscured.
 Action Plan: Florida was made aware that this law was not compatible with federal regulation in November 2013 when FMCSA returned the 2007 MCSAP Compatibility Review.
-This item will be provided to legislative staff for consideration prior to the 2018 Florida Legislative Session. •49 CFR 350.201 (a).
+This item will be provided to legislative staff for consideration prior to the next Florida Legislative Session. • 49 CFR 350.201 (a).
 Florida State Statute 316.302(2)(d) does not contain the provisions required in 49 CFR 395.1 (e).
 Florida State Statute 316.302(2)(d) exempts intrastate drivers not transporting HM requiring a placard from the driver's record of duty status (RODS) requirements contained in 49 CFR 395.8 when the driver complies with 49 CFR 395.1 (e)(1)(iii) and (v).
 Federal regulation 49 CFR 395.1 (e) allowing alternate records, other than RODS, requires that the driver return to his/her normal work reporting location within 12 hours and sets forth driving and off-duty limitations.
 Action Plan: Florida was made aware that this law was not compatible with federal regulation in November 2013 when FMCSA returned the 2007 MCSAP Compatibility Review.
-Item will be provided to legislative staff for consideration prior to the 2018 Florida Legislative Session. •49 CFR 350.201 (j).
+Item will be provided to legislative staff for consideration prior to the next Florida Legislative Session. • 49 CFR 350.201 (j).
 The State's CMV registration forms do not contain the requirement that registrants of CMVs declare their knowledge of the FMCSRs, HMRs, or compatible State laws or regulations as required by 49 CFR 350.201 (j).
-Action Plan: The Department is reviewing our internal procedures to determine what actions are necessary to include the required language. •49 CFR 350.331(d).
-The State is required to adopt any newly enacted regulation or amendment to the FMCSRs or HMRs within three years of enactment.
-Florida State Statute 316.302(1)(a) does adopt the FMCSRs identified in 49 CFR 350.201(a) for interstate motor carriers and Florida State Statute 316.302(5) does adopt the HMRs identified in 49 CFR 350.201(a) for all motor carriers as enacted regulations and amendments come into effect in the regulations.
-Florida State Statute 316.302(1)(b) adopts the FMCSRs as they existed on December 31, 2012.
-Newly enacted regulations and amendments which were registered after January 1, 2013 have not been adopted within the three year allowance, except that Florida State Statute 316.302(3) has adopted the provision established for Covered Farm Vehicles from the March 14,2013 Final Rule for Transportation of Agricultural Commodities.
-Action Plan: This item will be provided to legislative staff for consideration prior to the 2018 Florida Legislative Session.
+Action Plan: The Department is reviewing our internal procedures to determine what actions are necessary to include the required language.